 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Updated: August 6, 2020: The City of Signal Hill is under the jurisdiction of the L.A.
+Updated: September 21, 2020: The City of Signal Hill is under the jurisdiction of the L.A.
 County Department of Public Health and must follow all orders and guidance from County Public Health.
-Public health officials are asking residents to stay home as much as possible, and only leave home for necessary activities, especially if you have underlying health conditions or are over 65.
-Gatherings and get-togethers that include people from multiple households are legally prohibited by Health Officer orders.
-Do not have gatherings, meetings, parties, etc. with people who do not live with you.
+Public health officials are asking everyone to follow health precautions that include wearing a face covering, avoiding close contact with people you don’t live with, and washing your hands frequently.
+Gatherings, parties and get-togethers that include people from multiple households are legally prohibited by Health Officer orders.
 Please limit close contact with people outside of your household, both indoor and outdoor.
 Remember to wear a mask or face covering when outside of the house.

 This page is our official COVID-19 center for news and updates.
 The City of Signal Hill COVID-19 Hotline is also available at 562-989-7392 24 hours a day, 7 days a week.
 You’ll hear up-to-date information on L.A.
 County Public Health Officer orders, City-related impacts, and how to stay safe and healthy during this pandemic.

-July 28: City Manager Hannah Shin-Heydorn gave a COVID-19 Update presentation to City Council.
+August 25: City Manager Hannah Shin-Heydorn gave a COVID-19 update presentation to City Council.
 View the presentation here.
 (PDF)

 July 23: L.A.
 County Public Health is announcing a new tiered compliance and enforcement plan that will include citations and fines for businesses that continue to violate Health Officer Orders.
 Beginning at the end of August, fines will be issued to businesses that are non-compliant that can range from $100 for the first offense to $500 and a 30 day permit suspension for multiple offenses.
 This includes businesses licensed and permitted by the department and those that are not.
 Learn more here.

-July 18: L.A.
-County Public Health released an updated Health Officer Order (PDF) to align with the State’s guidance for the re-opening of local schools.
-Long Beach United School District announced it will start the school year online-only on September 1, through at least October 5.
+July 18: Long Beach United School District announced it will start the school year online-only on September 1, through at least October 5.
 Learn more from LBUSD here.

 Everyone in the state of California over the age of two is required by County and State law to wear a cloth face covering in public places and when outside of the home.
 Please review the June 17 state-wide order (PDF) and Guidance for Cloth Face Coverings (PDF) from L.A.
 County Public Health.